eProsima/Fast-DDS-docs/docs/fastdds/security/auth_plugin/auth_plugin.rst

      - URI to the X.509 v3 certificate of the Identity CA in PEM format. |br|
        Supported URI schemes: file. |br|
    * - identity_certificate
-     - URI to an X.509 v3 certificate signed by the Identity CA in PEM format |br|
-       containing the signed public key for the Participant. |br|
+     - URI to an X.509 v3 certificate signed by the Identity CA in PEM format containing the signed public key for the Participant. |br|
        Supported URI schemes: file.
    * - identity_crl *(optional)*